-Our fixation data show that AusE listeners activated the SW(W)-stress competitor more when the WS(W)-target was presented with an early-peak accent (H+!H\) than when presented with a medial-peak accent (L+H\).
-Conversely, the WS(W)-target received fewer fixations in the early-peak than in the medial-peak condition.
+Our fixation data show that AusE listeners activated the SW(W)-stress competitor more when the WS(W)-target was presented with an early-peak accent (H+!H) than when presented with a medial-peak accent (L+H).
 Hence, pitch peaks on unstressed syllables (as in early-peak accents) lead to a temporary activation of a competitor with initial stress.
-For AusE listeners, high-pitched syllables (even when unstressed) seem to be an indicator for lexical stress and consequently pitch accent type influences lexical access.
+For AusE listeners, pitch peaks (even on unstressed syllables) seem to be an indicator for lexical stress and consequently pitch accent type influences lexical access.